davzaman/autopopulus/dev/dev-README.md

   - `test/`: directory of tests for autopopulus
   - `utils/`: directory of genral utils (logging, discretization,  profiling-one-off-script, etc).

+## Testing
+The tests use `hypothesis`, which can be finicky.
+If it cannot satisfy asssumptions, just try running that individual test again.
+Maybe even try running another test and then run that test.

 ## Dev Structure
 These are files I can use to run experiments/etc without them being tracked as part of the projecct.
 Run all the scripts here from the root of the project, not in `/dev/`.